AlexOrlek/ATCG/README.md

 File/Directory         | Description
 ---------------------- | -------------------------------------------------------------------------------------------------
-splitfastas/           | directory containing FASTA files (and corresponding BLAST databases), derived from the input multi-FASTA, split by unit of analysis i.e. genome (or metagenome) blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank)
+splitfastas/           | directory containing FASTA files (and corresponding BLAST databases), derived from the input multi-FASTA, split by genome blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank)